 Dr. Vernon Sheen will meet one-on-one with each prospective dental implant patient who is missing multiple teeth.
 During your consultation at his dentist’s office in Annapolis, MD, he will perform a thorough dental health exam and discuss your treatment options.

 Together, you will build a comprehensive treatment plan to restore your smile’s aesthetics and function.
-Dr. Sheen offers a single dental implant if you have one missing tooth.
-However, Dr. Sheen will recommend a bridge or denture if you have
+Dr. Sheen offers a single dental implant if you have one lost tooth.
+But Dr. Sheen will recommend a bridge or denture if you have multiple missing teeth.

 Multiple Dental Implants for Missing Teeth in Annapolis, MD